 Because ergonomic injuries can drag on for quite a while, it’s best to eliminate the hazards that cause them as quickly as possible.
 Even though they’re fairly commonplace (regardless of industry), these types of injuries are not inevitable.

-As always, your goal should be to remove the conditions that allow workers to develop unsafe habits.
+As always, your goal should be to remove the conditions that allow workers to develop unsafe habits and prevent issues from ergonomics.
 If you can rearrange workstations or redesign processes, you might find relatively cost-effective measures to reduce incident rates at your site.

 Jason Hathcoat